PortalNetwork/enigma-ns/README.md

 > 📖🔍 Documents of the Enigma Name Service.

+## 💡 What is Enigma?
+Enigma is an off-chain network meant to complement blockchain networks by providing secondary-layer data storage and computation.
+The protocol will offer privacy and scaling solutions to any blockchain program that uses it, as data offloaded onto the Enigma network will be both private and freed from on-chain network congestion.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.eng’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.